SAP-samples/low-code-applications/exercises/rap/exercises/ex1.3/README.md

    ![UIServiceTransport](../ex1/images/UIServiceTransport.png)

    7. At the end of the generation process a number of new objects appear in the hierarchy of your package in the project explorer.
 Select the object in the *Service Binding* folder to bring up its details in an editor on the right.
 In this editor press *Publish*, this will expose the service.

+   > [!NOTE]
+   > The generation may take a couple of seconds.
+Please refer to the busy indicator in the right lower corner of your ADT installation.

    ![PublishRAPService](../ex1/images/PublishRAPService.png)